danielcanueto/rDolphin/README.md

 MTBLS374: https://www.dropbox.com/s/nj59fheh903vzpu/MTBLS374_GUI_session.RData?dl=0

 To load e.g. the MTBLS1 profiling session, run “rDolphin_GUI()” to open the GUI and click on the "Resume a saved session" button on the left panel.

-The ROI profiles of fecal extract, blood and urine are available on the "extdata" folder inside the package folder.

 ## Tab Images of MTBLS1 session: